 Instructions and forms for a Written Trial by Declaration may be obtained by contacting the court through the mail, in person, or by selecting the following link:

-Submit the Written Trial by Declaration forms along with the full bail and any facts or evidence you wish to have considered.
+Submit the Written Trial by Declaration forms along with the full bail, proof of correction (if applicable), and any facts or evidence you wish to have considered.
 A written statement will be requested from the citing agency.
 A judicial officer will review your case, and you will be notified by mail of the decision.
 A Written Trial by Declaration must be submitted to the court no later than the date listed at the bottom of your citation.

 The examination of facts and law will be presided by a judge (or other magistrate such as a commissioner or judge pro tem).
 The officer(s) will be subpoenaed to present any factual evidence.
 At this time, you must also be prepared to produce all evidence, documents, or witnesses to support your case.